 Things to consider:

-- Does your current carrier still fit?
+Does your current carrier still fit and is safe?

 If you and your child feel that your babywearing days are coming to a close there may not be a need to get a new carrier.
-Sometimes as a baby learns to walk, they may be more focussed on this and may not want to be worn as much.
+Sometimes as a baby learns to walk, they may be more focused on this and may not want to be worn as much.
 Or you have a child like mine, who still asks to be worn almost daily at 3.5 years old (and yes we still Kanga AND she still sleeps!) and an upgrade was a necessity.

-- Are you and your baby comfortable?
+Are you and your baby comfortable?

 This is often when you start considering going up a size as your carrier just doesn’t fit like it used to!
 In terms of comfort, often as your baby grows the straps don’t fit as well or your child no longer fits knee to knee in the seat of the carrier.
 When your child grows and their legs start to dangle as the seat is smaller, this can add additional weight for the wearer.
 While it’s not unsafe for you or your child to have a narrower seat, having the seat go knee to knee assists with their weight distribution and is a lot more comfortable for both the child and wearer.

-- Is your carrier just not working for you anymore?
+Is your carrier just not working for you anymore?